Tutorial: generating Linked Data with YARRRML

 This is done by adding the key

-graphs fourth and
+fourth and

-sixth element of po,
+sixth element of po

 together with the corresponding value that defines the graph.